 - Return to hotel.

 - Dinner (Not included).
 With all the great food you have experienced, this is your chance to re-visit one of your favorite restaurants or check out a paladar you may have heard about.
-Your Cuban Guide and GRTC Team will be glad to help.
+Your Cuban Guide will be glad to help.
 Plan ahead if you want reservations.

-Your guide can help arrange tickets to the Tropicana, Buena Vista Social Club or the Jazz Café if you like.
+- It is your last night in Cuba so enjoy!
+Your guide can help arrange tickets to the Tropicana or Buena Vista Social Club if you like.
 We suggest informing your guide soon on arrival to ensure tickets.
 (Optional)

 - Breakfast in hotel.
 (Included)